ethereum-optimism/optimism/glossary.md

 It is useful to distinguish between input block properties, which are known before executing the transactions in the block, and output bblock properties, which are derived after executing the block's transactions.
-These include various [Merkle roots][Merkle root] for the L2 state and for log events emitted during the execution.
+These include various [Merkle roots][Merkle root] that notably commit to the L2 state and to the log events emitted during the execution.

 ## EOA
 [EOA]: /glossary.md#EOA